noodlestan/mr-noodles/packages/client/apps/app-noodles-gallery/README.md

 Make sure you are running the prescribed [node version](../../.nvmrc)

-If the build fails with `@noodlestan/shared-types` errors, you might have pulled changes: rebuild `packages/shared/types`. **Note:** run that shared build in watch mode if you are activelly changinging those types.
+If the build fails with `@noodlestan/shared-types` errors, you might have pulled changes: rebuild `packages/shared/types`. **Note:** run that shared build in watch mode if you are actively changing those types.
 See [shared/types/README.md](../../../shared/types/README.md) for details.

 ### Dev server fails to start

 Check http://localhost:3000 for health

 Is another instance running on same port?
-Stop it, or use a different por.
+Stop it, or use a different port.
 See [env](../../../../.env.example) for how.

 Is the [Mr Noodles API](../../../server/README.md) server running at http://localhost:8008/meta?
 Check [packages/server/README.md](../../../server/README.md) for more info.